javalion/javalion/README.md

 # Terry McKee

+---

+> Commit to delivering.
+When a task is nearly done, finish it.
+Always be unblocking.
+> _Work Clean by Dan Charnas - Finding Actions_

 🤓 Hello, I'm Terry.
-I am a Technical Specialist Software Engineer.
-I work on web-based apps using HTML, CSS, Typescript and React.
-I also create APIs and develop back-end systems using Java.
+I am a Lead Software Engineer.
+I work on back-end microservices using Java, Go, and Python.
+I also enjoy working on front-end systems using React, HTML, CSS, and Javascript.

 ## About Me
 - ❕ I love learning new things.
 I'm passionate about creating systems to make learning easier.